-Amarc has rights to acquire a 70% and a 100% ownership interest in the Galore and Granite properties, respectively, which are located in the underexplored IKE district.
+Amarc has rights to acquire a 70% in the Galore property and has a 100% ownership interest in the Granite property, which are located in the underexplored IKE district.
 Given the compelling exploration results from historical programs throughout the district and the common tendency of porphyry deposits to form in clusters the Company's technical team believes these properties also have potential to host bulk-tonnage porphyry copper mineralization.
-The Company's technical team is currently in the process of compiling all historical data from these properties to define and prioritize targets for field follow up.
+The Company's technical team compiled all historical data from these properties to define and prioritize targets for initial field follow up during 2015.
+Results from field this seasons focused field exploration activities are pending.